History

 Two new sites were required at Bredon Hill and Cinderford.
 The option of routing via Wotton-under-Edge was abandonned, possibly since this would have limited the capacity of the Birmingham and London routes due to the shared section.
 The route ran directly between Cinderford and Purdown and opened once the new concrete tower at Purdown was available.
 The two intermediate sites were originally provided with cable stayed masts, limiting the capacity of the route.
 A 1970s document on trunk network development mentions planning restrictions as a factor impacting the expansion of traffic over the Birmingham - Bristol route, however capacity was increased during the 1980s.

 Traffic over the Birmingham - Bristol route increased from 1978 onwards with the opening of a satellite "earth station" at Madley.
 Circuits ran via cable to a new SHF station at Coldwell which was in turn linked to Cinderford.
-At the time it was the general practice for all "external" traffic to be routed via London - irrespective of the UK end-point for the call.
-Initially circuits ran south via Purdown and onto the Bristol - London route, however this was heavily used for telephony and television and already carried circuits from Goonhilly.
-Subsequently traffic from Coldwell was taken north at Cinderford towards Birmingham where additional capacity to London was available via cable routes and other SHF links.
+At the time all "external" traffic was routed via London and initially circuits ran south via Purdown to reach the London - Bristol route.
+This was already heavily used for television links and telephony including circuits from Goonhilly and transatlantic cables landing in Cornwall.
+When Madley expanded traffic was also sent to Birmingham where alternative routes to London were available.